nf-core/rnaseq/docs/usage.md

 ## Job Resources
 ### Automatic resubmission
 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits on UPPMAX with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
+For most of the steps in the pipeline, if the job exits with an error code of `143` (exceeded requested resources) it will automatically resubmit with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.

 ### Custom resource requests
 Wherever process-specific requirements are set in the pipeline, the default value can be changed by creating a custom config file.
 See the files in [`conf`](../conf) for examples.